Harry Tufnell: Club career

 Harry Tufnell played for Worcester City during the 1906–07 season.
 Later he joined Bury, and then Barnsley at the beginning of the 1909–10 season.
 He was part of the Barnsley side that contested both the 1910 and the 1912 FA Cup Finals.
 He scored in both finals.
 In 1910, he scored the only Barnsley goal, putting the ball in off the post from a Wilfred Bartrop cross.
 The game ended a 1–1 draw.
 Barnsley then lost the replay 2–0.
 In 1912 the first match ended in 0–0 draw and the replay looked to be going the same way when Tufnell scored in the last few minutes of extra time after a solo run from the halfway line.

 In total he scored 71 league and FA Cup goals for Barnsley in 128 games.

 Coaching career

-When he retired from playing he stayed in the game, managing Wakefield City and Doncaster Rovers and then on the training staff at Oldham Athletic.
+When he retired from playing he stayed in the game, managing Emley and Doncaster Rovers and then on the training staff at Oldham Athletic.